pushpakrai/micro-blogging-sharegen/README.md

    ```

 5. **Access ShareGen:**
-   Open your browser and navigate to `http://localhost:3000` to view ShareGen locally.
+   Navigate to `http://localhost:3000` in your browser to access the platform.

 ## Usage

-Once ShareGen is set up, you can:
+Once ShareGen is running, you can:

-- Create new posts and interact with existing content.
+- Create and interact with posts.
-- Explore AI-generated responses and integrate them into your posts.
+- Leverage AI-generated responses via Gemini AI.
-- Manage user profiles and engage with the community.
+- Manage and update user profiles.
+- Receive real-time notifications.

 ## Contributing

 Contributions are welcome!
-To contribute to ShareGen:
+Follow these steps to contribute:

 1. Fork the repository on GitHub.
 2. Create a new branch: